danBhentschel/techio-practical-linq/markdowns/delegates.md

 # Background: Delegates

-Delegates are an important part of LINQ.
+When learning LINQ, it is important to have a good understanding of delegates in C#.
 Many of the more powerful capabilities of LINQ make use of delegates.

 A delegate is simply a reference to a method.
 Delegates can be stored and passed around in a variable, and hence they must have a type definition: